Menorca in 2 Days: everything you need to know

 Torre d'en Galmés| ©Ivan_bea

-It is not common to know prehistoric works and civilizations that left very little built and nothing written.
-The prehistory in Menorca has been very studied and a great effort has been made to bring out all these findings and the Torre d'en Galmés is one of those sites.
-Once you arrive, you will be able to park your car in total comfort, the general admission only costs about 3 € and the site is divided into two parts:
+It is not common to find prehistoric works and civilizations that left very little built and nothing written.
+Prehistory in Menorca has been extensively studied, and a great effort has been made to bring all these findings to light, and the Torre d'en Galmés is one of those sites.
+Once you arrive, you can park your car with ease, general admission only costs about €3, and the site is divided into two parts:

-• An interpretation center, where the history and Talayotic findings are told.
-If you go through the interpretation center, you can better understand how it was distributed and what constructions there were.
-This visit does not exceed one hour.
+• An interpretation center, where the history and Talayotic findings are explained.
+If you visit the interpretation center, you will be able to better understand how the site was laid out and what buildings there were.
+This visit takes less than an hour.

 Relax on the beaches of Son Bou

-My recommendation is that, if you arrive at the beach at about 3 pm, you can relax until nightfall and get rid of all possible worries.
-Contemplate the sea, swim, enjoy the waves, the sand and everything that Son Bou offers.
-If you want to have dinner, a beach bar is a phenomenal offer.
-Even if you like to party, you may find some locals and hotels nearby.
-Otherwise, Mahón is waiting for you again to rest and in this case, you can take a bus that will drop you off directly.
-To do so, take the TMSA lines, for about 2,60 €.
+Contemplate the sea, swim, enjoy the waves, the sand, and everything Son Bou has to offer.
+If you want to have dinner, a beach bar is a great option.
+If you like to party, you may even find some clubs and hotels nearby.
+Otherwise, Mahón awaits you again for some rest and relaxation, and in this case, you can take a bus that will drop you off directly.
+To do so, take the TMSA lines, for around €2.60.

 Port of Fornells| ©dani valle